DelfsEngineering/fm-betterforms/README.md

 # FM BetterForms

-> A loosely coupled high performance front end web publishing framework for Filemaker databases that allows a developer to build anything from a from widgets to full apps.
+> ## A loosely coupled high performance front end web publishing framework and application that allows  Filemaker database developer to build anything from a from widgets to full web apps.

 FM Better Forms makes it easy to create high performance Web applications and forms without any knowledge of JavaScript or web technologies.

 * Mobile first responsive design
 * Publish and process forms, data and pages
-* Build connected widgets
+* Build connected widgets ready to be plaed into exisdting websites
 * Publish data and tables

 [**Introducion**](/introduction.md)